 He tells me that Reagan liked meatloaf and mac and cheese, and that his favorite dessert was a lemon meringue pie.
 His favorite recipe, which came from cook Albert Cowan of Southern Salt in Morehead, was a thick, creamy pie with fluffy white topping and a Ritz cracker crust.
 “He would, however, only order dessert when Nancy was not traveling with him,” laughs Franklin.

 Bush liked pigskins and Baby Ruth bars to snack on.
-For breakfast, lunch and dinner, anything barbecue—particularly Texas barbecue.
-He tells me a story of how once when they were delayed in Washington, D.C. and Bush wanted barbecue ribs, he stopped and asked a man on the street wearing a Stetson if he knew of a good rib shack.
-He did, and so off went Franklin to buy smoked, barbecued ribs for the president.
-“He definitely did not like broccoli; he would only eat it if it was disguised in a casserole or a vegetarian lasagna.”
+For breakfast, lunch, and dinner, anything barbecue—particularly Texas barbecue.
+He tells me a story of how once, when they were delayed in Washington, D.C. and Bush wanted barbecue ribs, he stopped and asked a man on the street wearing a Stetson if he knew of a good rib shack.
+He did, so off went Franklin to buy smoked, barbecued ribs for the president.
+"He definitely did not like broccoli; he would only eat it if it was disguised in a casserole or a vegetarian lasagna."
 Klondike bars were often his chosen dessert.
-At the end of the day, he enjoyed a vodka martini on the rocks with a small amount of vermouth, and as many pickled onions as Franklin could fit onto a toothpick.
+At the end of the day, he enjoyed a vodka martini on the rocks with a small amount of vermouth and as many pickled onions as Franklin could fit onto a toothpick.